kishlayjeet/Zomato-Twitter-Sentiment-Analysis-Data-Pipeline/readme.md

-# Zomato's Twitter Sentiment Analysis Data Pipeline
+# 🍔 Zomato's Twitter Sentiment Analysis Data Pipeline

 This project provides valuable customer sentiment insights for Zomato, a popular food delivery company, by tracking and analyzing tweets related to their brand and services.
 The data pipeline scrubs Twitter for relevant data, processes and analyzes it, and then stores the results for visualization.
 This helps Zomato keep a close eye on their customer satisfaction levels and continuously refine their services.

-## Overview
+## 💡 Overview

 Due to recent restrictions imposed on the Twitter API, we've adopted a scraping strategy using Selenium.
 The pipeline is scheduled to scrape tweets daily, specifically targeting those mentioning Zomato.
 These tweets are then processed, analyzed, and stored in AWS Redshift, followed by a sentiment analysis to evaluate customer sentiments.
 The final output is a dashboard reflecting customer sentiment trends over the preceding seven weeks.

+🔮 Sneak Peek at Our Architectural Blueprint!

 ![Architecture](https://imgur.com/A5jBo0p.png)

-## Pipeline Architecture
+## 🛠️ Pipeline Architecture

 1. **Tweet Scraping:** The journey begins with Selenium, a powerful browser automation tool, which is set to scrape tweets about Zomato.